lamhq/tech-notes/devops/aws/6-monitoring/5-auto-scaling.md

 Step scaling policies respond to additional alarms even while a scaling activity or health check replacement is in progress.

-*For example, you decide to add two more instances in case the CPU utilization is at 85%, and four more instances when it’s at 95%.*
+*For example, you decide to add two more instances in case the CPU utilization is at 85%, and four more instances when it's at 95%.*

 [AWS: Step and simple scaling policies for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scaling-simple-step.html)